In This Article

 Key Takeaways

-What Is urllib3?
+What is urllib3?

-urllib3 is a third-party HTTP client library for Python.
-It’s not included in Python’s standard library, so you must install it separately using pip.
-It offers robust connection pooling, thread safety, and control over SSL verification.
+urllib3 is a third-party HTTP client library for Python that replaces and extends the capabilities of the built-in urllib modules in a user-friendly way.
+It’s not included in Python’s standard library, so you must install it separately using the pip command.

 Main features:

-- Connection pooling to reuse TCP connections efficiently.
+• Connection pooling to reuse TCP connections efficiently.

-- Low-level control of request headers, timeouts, and retries.
+• Low-level control of request headers, timeouts, and retries.

-- Explicit verification settings.
+• Explicit SSL/TLS verification settings.

 A sample code using urllib3 would look like this: